 - Potent antioxidant: This connective tissue collagen provides the amino acid - glycine, which our body needs to synthesize glutathione - the most powerful antioxidant.

 Collagens in the human body are strong and flexible.
-There are various types of collagen present in the body, but most of them belong to types 1, 2 and 3.
+Various types of collagen are present in the body, but most belong to types 1, 2, and 3.

 - Type 2: It is prevalent in elastic cartilage that cushions our joints and spine.
-Type 2 collagen is exceptionally healthy for cartilages and our skeletal system and is majorly sourced from chicken.
+Type 2 collagen is exceptionally healthy for cartilage and our skeletal system and is majorly sourced from chicken.